 Andrew Goodwin made his NBL debut with the Gold Coast Cougars at 18 years of age.
 He scored four points in his first game.

-1990 saw Gold Coast Cougars enter the NBL, playing home games out of Carrara Indoor Stadium.
-Tom Wiseman was named the team’s first-ever head coach, and his first move was filling his roster with a number of players from state rival club Brisbane.
-In their inaugural season, Gold Coast boasted four ex-Bullets, veterans Larry Sengstock and Ron Radliff, as well as 1989 Bullets rookie Rodger Smith and early 1980s bench player Mark Kitching.
+1990 saw the Gold Coast Cougars enter the NBL, playing home games at Carrara Indoor Stadium.
+Tom Wiseman was appointed the club’s inaugural head coach, and his first move was to fill the roster with several players from in-state rivals, the Brisbane Bullets.
+In their debut season the Cougars featured four ex-Bullets—veterans Larry Sengstock and Ron Radliff, 1989 rookie Rodger Smith, and early-1980s bench forward Mark Kitching.

-Australian Boomers big man Paul Kuiper (15.3 points and 8.7 rebounds), who had been playing for the St Kilda Saints, was also added to the roster.
+Boomers centre Paul Kuiper (15.3 points, 8.7 rebounds), previously with the St Kilda Saints, also joined the roster.

-Overall, the team struggled to deliver wins over the league’s more successful team’s and replaced Wiseman with rookie coach Brian Lester mid-way through the season.
-The Cougars then finished their first NBL season with a record of 9 wins, 17 losses with Combs being named the team’s MVP.
+Overall, the team struggled against the league’s stronger clubs and replaced Wiseman with rookie coach Brian Lester midway through the year.
+The Cougars finished their inaugural campaign 9–17, with Combs named team MVP.

 1991